KHBM-FM

 KHBM-FM (93.7 FM) is a classic rock formatted radio station licensed to Monticello, Arkansas, United States.
 The station is currently owned by Pines Broadcasting.

 History

-The station was assigned the call letters KHBM on August 14, 1978.
-On January 31, 1979, the station changed its call sign to the current KHBM.
+KHBM-FM was first licensed on June 4, 1968.
 On April 27, 2007, the station was sold to Pines Broadcasting.

 Programming

-The station's day-to-day programming mostly consists of a 24-hour Classic Rock Format.
-Locally the station has "The Morning Show", weekdays from 6-9 A.M.
+The station's day-to-day programming mostly consists of a 24-hour classic rock Format.